BedtimeMoneyHabits.com Logo

 Over time, saving becomes automatic.
 Waiting becomes normal.
 Planning becomes second nature.

-That's the goal — not a child who knows about money, but a child who practices strong money habits without needing constant reminders.
+The goal is not a child who knows about money, but a child who practices strong money habits without needing constant reminders.

 Knowledge informs.
 Habits transform.